 With Swarmkeeper, you can conjure swarms or spirits of nature, which can attack enemies, push them away from you, and more.
 You get decent spellcasting options that complement the Druidic Warrior Fighting Style.
 Swarmkeeper is a popular choice as it’s flavorful, and offers plenty of aesthetic juice for D&D players.

 As you level up, your Swarm becomes more powerful.
 At seventh level, Writhing Tide lets you have the swarm fly you around the battlefield in its winged embrace.

 At 11th level, the Swarm’s attacks do more damage, it knocks enemies prone when it carries them away from you, and it grants you half cover whenever you use Writhing Tide to fly.
 Finally, at 15th level, Swarming Dispersal lets you not only give yourself resistance to damage from an attack, but dissolve into your Swarm and teleport up to 30 feet away.
 Neat, huh?

 Found in: Tasha’s Cauldron of Everything

 |3rd||Dreadful Strikes, Otherworldly Glamour|

-At 11th level, Fey Reinforcements teaches you the spell Summon Fey, and allows you to cast it without spending a spell slot, once per Long Rest – a handy summon in a pinch.
+At 11th level, Fey Reinforcements teaches you the spell Summon Fey, and it allows you to cast it without spending a spell slot, once per long rest – a handy summon in a pinch.
 And, at 15th level, Misty Wanderer lets you not only cast Misty Step for free, but bring one willing creature within five feet along with you to the target location – a fantastic way to spirit a wounded ally away from the front lines.